 An average of 3,166MW of power is currently unavailable to the national grid due to gas shortages caused by pipeline vandalism, a recent report on the power sector has indicated.

-This was contained in a communiqué issued at the end of the 9th monthly meeting of the Minister of Power, Works and Housing, Babatunde Fashola with operators of the Power Sector, held at the Sokoto Independent Power Project site, Sokoto State.
+This was contained in a communiqué issued at the end of the 9th monthly meeting of the Honourable Minister of Power, Works and Housing with operators of the Power Sector, held at Sokoto Independent Power Project site, Sokoto State.

-Reacting to current reports of 3,500MWh/h delivered by the national grid, which represents a steady improvement over the past few months, the meeting, which was chaired by the minister, however, commended the progress made in delivering incremental power, adding that the remaining vandalised gas pipelines will shortly be repaired for further improvement.
+Reacting to current reports that indicated 3500MWh/h delivered by the national grid, which represents a steady improvement over the past few months, the meeting, which was chaired by the Hon Minister, however commended the progress made in delivering incremental power, adding that the remaining vandalised gas pipelines will shortly be repaired for further improvement.

-The meeting which focused on identifying, discussing and finding practical solutions to critical issues facing the Nigerian Electricity Supply Industry (NESI) had the operators fully represented at the highest executive management levels, including managing directors and chief executives officers of Generating Companies (GenCos), Distribution Companies (DisCos), and the Transmission Company of Nigeria (TCN), as well as various government agencies.
+The meeting which focused on identifying, discussing and finding practical solutions to critical issues facing the Nigerian Electricity Supply Industry (NESI) had the operators fully represented at the highest executive management levels, including Managing Directors and CEOs of Generating Companies (GenCos), Distribution Companies (DisCos), and the Transmission Company of Nigeria (TCN), as well as various government agencies.

 The need for the transmission system and the distribution companies to ensure all incremental power added to national grid is evacuated and delivered to customers as appropriate was also stressed.

-The gathering equally acknowledged the liquidity problem facing the industry, which it noted was multidimensional and central to the survival, growth and sustainability of the industry, noting that the issues require more intensive and extensive metering and payment of MDA bills of which steps to address the issues are being taken.
+The gathering equally acknowledged the liquidity problem facing the industry, which it noted was multidimensional and central to the survival, growth and sustainability of the industry, noting that issues require more intensive and extensive metering and payment of MDA bills of which steps are being taken to address.